 [AD- This is a collaborative post]

 Feeling a little sad?
 Try these little pick me ups to brighten your day.
 We all feel a little down sometimes.
 And you know what?
 It’s perfectly fine and normal.
 Feeling out of sorts because you’ve had a bad day or week at work, you’re not feeling 100% physically, or perhaps there’s just no particular reason for it, is absolutely normal.
 Sometimes talking with a friend or a loved one can help, or just spending a little time by yourself.
-So, with that in mind, we’ve come up with 5 little pick me ups you can try when you’re feeling sad.
+So, with that in mind, we’ve come up with 5 little pick me ups you can try to brighten your mood.

 For now, let’s get back to the list.